-Where we collect personal data from you relating to other individuals (e.g. your staff, customers, suppliers, directors, shareholders or other business contacts), we may rely on you to make such individuals aware that their details are being disclosed to and processed by OBEP (unless this is not required in accordance with the requirements of the Data Protection Act 2018 and the GDPR).
+Where we collect personal data from you relating to other individuals (e.g. your staff, customers, suppliers, directors, shareholders or other business contacts), we may rely on you to make such individuals aware that their details are being disclosed to and processed by OBEP (unless this is not required in accordance with the requirements of the Data Protection Act 2018 and the UK GDPR).
 Please direct such individuals to this privacy notice for more information about how we may use their data.

 8. To whom may we disclose your personal data?

 OBEP may disclose personal data for the purposes outlined at section 4 above to:

 9. Legal bases for processing of personal data

 The legal bases for OBEP’s collection, use and disclosure of personal data (as described above) are as follows:

 10. Security and retention of your personal data